E-series of character varieties of non-orientable surfaces: Abstract

 \section{Abstract}

 In this paper we are interested in two kinds of (stacky) character varieties associated to a compact non-orientable surface $\Sigma$.
 (A) We consider simply the quotient stack of the space of representations of the fundamental group of $\Sigma$ to $\GL_n$.
 (B) We choose a set $S$ of $k$-punctures of $\Sigma$ and a generic $k$-tuple of semisimple conjugacy classes of $\GL_n$, and we consider the stack of anti-invariant local systems on the orientation cover of $\Sigma$ with local monodromies around the punctures given by the prescribed conjugacy classes.
 We compute the number of points of these spaces over finite fields from which we get a formula for their $E$-series (a certain specialization of the mixed Poincar\'e series).
-In case (B) we give a conjectural formula (see~\S\ref{conj}) for the mixed Poincar\'e series in terms of Macdonald symmetric functions and we provide some evidence for this conjecture.
 Unexpectedly (see Remark~\ref{orientable}), when the Euler characteristic of $\Sigma$ is even, our formulas turn out to be closely related to those arising from the character varieties of punctured compact orientable Riemann surfaces studied in~\cite{HLRV} and~\cite{HLRV1}.